kuroji-fusky/pacopanda-drawing-stats/README.md

 uses Vue 3 and had to be rewritten entirely in React because of the wide range of libraries available (not because it's popular).

-The backend consists of both Python for scraping data with FastAPI and BS4, with Go currently on the works for faster data scraping with Gin and Colly.
+The backend consists of both Python for scraping data with FastAPI and BS4, and Go currently on the works for faster data scraping with Gin and Colly.

+Updates to this project can be seen [here!](https://github.com/skepfusky/pacopanda-drawing-stats/blob/main/CHANGELOG.md)

 ## Project structure

-- `.vscode` and `.idea` - IDE configs for VS Code and IntelliJ
+- `.vscode` and `.idea` - IDE configs for VS Code and IntelliJ IDEA
 - `app` - The website, written in Next.js + TypeScript, Sass, and Tailwind CSS
 - `script` - Bash scripts for setting up, bulk linting and for deployment
 - `server` - Python and Go back-end